Windows Installation Guide

 Ubuntu-24.04 Distribution Not Found

-- Check existing distributions:
+- If installation fails, check existing distributions:

 wsl --list --verbose

-- Re-run the import command if necessary
+- Re-run the installer if necessary

 Memory Allocation Errors